ratalla816/iron-dragon-2/README.md

   ## Description

-   A web based 2 player fighting game built with JavaScript and HTML canvas.
+   A web based, two player fighting game built with JavaScript and HTML canvas.
    <br>
    The addition of professional sprite sheets and graphics ensures the gameplay stays action packed and visually impressive.
    Sprite animations are optimized using GSAP, a professional-grade JavaScript library so users can expect extra smooth performance.